 What is Timeboxing in Scrum?

-Timeboxing in Scrum ensures that key activities are completed within a fixed duration.
-This allows continuous improvement throughout the Software Development process.
+Timeboxing in Scrum ensures that key activities, including Scrum Estimation Techniques, are completed within a fixed duration.
+This approach facilitates continuous improvement throughout the Software Development process.
 The following are the five events in Scrum.

 The Sprint, a core component of Scrum, is Timeboxed to one month or less.
 During this period, a set amount of work must be completed and reviewed.
 Short Sprints ensure frequent feedback and enable quick adaptation to changes.

 Sprint Planning is Timeboxed to a maximum of eight hours for a one-month Sprint.
 The Scrum team defines the Sprint Goal and selects items from the Product Backlog.
-This focused planning prevents delays and ensures efficient use of time.
+This focused planning helps Improve Scrum Team Productivity, prevents delays, and ensures efficient use of time.

 The Daily Scrum is a brief, 15-minute Timeboxed event.
 It allows the team to synchronise activities and plan for the next 24 hours.
 This concise meeting ensures quick alignment and minimises disruptions.